Alive (Nitty Gritty Dirt Band album)

-Alive is the 1969 album from The Nitty Gritty Dirt Band.
+Alive is the 1969 album by the Nitty Gritty Dirt Band.
 Liberty Records released this album after the original version of the band broke up and before the next version of the band re-signed with them.
 John McEuen would later recall that "we did [the album] at the Troubador and there were mountains of equipment on stage because Poco were on the same bill with us."
-Given McEuen's comment, it appears that the documented performance occurred on either December 6 or 7, 1968.
+Given McEuen's comment, the documented performance most likely occurred on either December 6 or 7, 1968.
 The band would break up within weeks of this show.

 Reception

-The Allmusic review by Bruce Eder awarded the album 4 stars stating "How many live albums -- forget decent ones -- were left behind by bands in 1967/68?
+The AllMusic review by Bruce Eder stated, "How many live albums -- forget decent ones -- were left behind by bands in 1967/68?
 This is one, and it's better than decent, and almost a gift from heaven, capturing an early incarnation of the group (circa 1967) on a good night at the L.A.
 Troubadour.
 Someone has earned a place in musical heaven for seeing to recording the show.".